JayashSaini/typescript-backend-setup/README.md

    ```
    yarn install
    ```
-4. Create a `.env` file in the root directory and configure your environment variables.
+4. Create a `.env.development` file in the root directory and configure your environment variables.

 5. Build the application:
    ```